 If you pay your fare with MetroCard, you may transfer free from local bus-to-subway, subway-to-local bus or local bus-to-local bus within two hours of the time you paid your fare.
 Unlimited Ride MetroCard includes all transfers free of charge.
 Please note that you cannot use an Unlimited Ride MetroCard on Express buses, unless you purchase a 7-day Express Bus Plus MetroCard.

 If you pay your fare with coins (exact change, no pennies please), you may transfer free between buses with intersecting routes.
 Ask the bus driver for a transfer when you pay your fare.
 The transfer is a single-use MetroCard with a black strip along the bottom.
 When you catch your connecting bus, insert the transfer into the bus farebox - black stripe to the right side.
 Transfers are good for two hours from the time you paid your fare.

 NYC operates approximately 61 express bus routes.
 Most express buses run on a schedule during weekday rush hours only.
-The express bus fare is $6.
-You can pay with Pay-Per-Ride MetroCard, 7-Day Express Bus Plus MetroCard or exact change in coins, but no pennies or bills, please.
+The express bus fare is $6.75.
+You can pay with a Pay-Per-Ride MetroCard or 7-Day Express Bus Plus MetroCard.

 Plan your trip using TripPlanner+ or call 511, 24 hours/seven days a week.
 If you are deaf or hard of hearing, use your preferred relay service provider or the free 711 relay.